BackWeLoveTest.net

 Your overall pattern

 Your results align with a Predominantly Homosexual orientation.
-On the Kinsey Scale (5–6), this suggests that your primary source of romantic warmth, erotic interest, and emotional safety is found with people of your own gender.
+On the Kinsey Test (5–6), this suggests that your primary source of romantic warmth, erotic interest, and emotional safety is found with people of your own gender.
 While you may have had opposite-sex experiences in the past (perhaps out of social obligation or curiosity), your internal compass points clearly toward same-gender connection.

 Acknowledging this can be a profound moment of self-acceptance.
 It suggests that your feelings are not a "phase" or a "mistake," but a fundamental part of how you love and connect.